Skip to content

 International Students Who Need a Student Visa

-To meet the on-campus requirement, you study with us in the summer.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School’s three- or seven-week sessions.
-For more information, see the important visa information on the International Student Study Options page.
+To meet the on-campus requirement, you choose the Standard on-campus option and study with us in the summer.
+You can easily request an I-20 for the F-1 student visa for Harvard Summer School’s three-week session.
+For more details, see International Student Study Options for important visa information.

 Admissions and Getting Started